 But don’t feel forced into going over budget as there are some great bass headphones out there that won’t break the bank.

-Sennheiser HD8 DJ Best Bass Headphone
+Sennheiser HD8 DJ Best Bass Heavy Headphone

 The latest from Sennheiser’s Pro DJ department comes with amazing sound quality and are extra durable to withstand the abuse they’ll likely suffer in the field of deejaying.

-V-Moda Crossfade M-100 Best Bass Headphone
+V-Moda Crossfade M-100 Best Bassy Headphone

 Endorsed by many celebrity DJ’s, the V-Moda Crossfade M-100 is made almost completely out of metal, making them pretty much indestructible.
 They also have a very stylish design going for them.

-Beats Solo 3 Wireless Top Bass Headphone
+Beats Solo 3 Wireless Top Basshead Headphone

 The latest iteration of the Beats Solo doesn’t disappoint as it significantly improves on many factors, with booming unpretentious bass sound, great Bluetooth adoption, and insane battery life.